MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 HoloLens](https://support.microsoft.com/products/hololens).

-If you’re an IT admin and you want to deploy Remote Assist to devices running the HoloLens Commercial Suite, see *these instructions*.
+If you’re an IT admin and you want to deploy Remote Assist to devices running the HoloLens Commercial Suite, see [Buy and Deploy Remote Assist](../licensing/buy-and-deploy.md).

 **Can I still use the preview app?**